flexiblepower/fpai-documentation/EF-Pi/RAI.md

 # Resource Abstraction Interface

-The core functionality of the FPAI is the ability to express [energy flexibility](../Architecture.md#high-level-design) in a reusable manner.
+The core functionality of the EF-Pi is the ability to express [energy flexibility](../Architecture.md#high-level-design) in a reusable manner.
 The current implementation of called the [EFI](../EFI.md) and should be used directly.
 But to be able to update the EFI in the future or even to make other abstractions possible (e.g. for home automation), the RAI defines a generic set of messages that define the communication.

 The following image shows the generic type of messages in the RAI.